Culture Trip stands with

-There’s a corner of Berlin that champions tulips over techno and park-life over partying.
-Entry to this venue is only €3 and the door policy is open to all – a particularly rare species in Berlin.
+There’s a corner of Berlin that champions tulips over techno and park life over partying.
+Entry to this venue is only €3 (£2.60), and the door policy is open to all – a particularly rare occurrence in Berlin.
 Britzer Garten is a landscape park in the Britz District, only 30 minutes by S-Bahn and bus from the city centre, but seemingly a million miles away from the fast-paced city.
 Built in 1985 as an escape for the inhabitants of West Berlin who were cut off from the Brandenburg countryside, the park boasts a rose garden, rhododendron woods, lakes, hills and Europe’s largest sundial.
 Here you can hop on a rickety old train that takes you through the park where you can spot red squirrels, marvel at absurd sculptures, feed the animals on a mini farm and birdwatch by the luscious wetland area.
-If you’re peckish, pop into the Hobbiton-esque café built into one of the park’s picturesque hillsides and, should you visit on a Sunday, be sure to pay a visit to the local painters who gather to sell their art in the conservatory next to the rose garden.
+If you’re peckish, pop into the Hobbiton-esque café built into one of the park’s hillsides and, should you visit on a Sunday, be sure to pay a visit to the local painters who gather to sell their art in the conservatory next to the rose garden.

-Directions from Stadtmitte: Catch U6 to Alt Mariendorf – change to 179 bus towards Buckow – alight at Sangerhauserweg – walk six minutes to Britzer Garten.
+Directions from Stadtmitte: Catch U6 to Alt-Mariendorf – change to 179 bus towards Buckow – alight at Sangerhauserweg – walk six minutes to Britzer Garten.

 Want to combine a winter city break in Berlin with sun, sea and sand?
 Look no further than Tropical Islands.
 A former aircraft hangar, this colossal paradise is the largest tropical-themed indoor pool in Europe.
-A mere one-hour train journey outside of Berlin will transport you to the depths of the Amazon where real flamingos roam free, and turtles and carp swim in rock pools.
+A mere one-hour train journey from Berlin will transport you to the depths of the Amazon where real flamingos roam free, and turtles and carp swim in rock pools.
 Real parrots flap and caw over three ginormous waterslides, and the roof is home to a lazy river, rooftop pools, sun beds and a tiki bar.
 If you need extra time to try out all of the spas, saunas and jacuzzis, you can even stay the night in a luxury suite or beach tent inside the complex.
 Pro tip: go during the week to avoid the crowds.

 Directions from Berlin Hauptbahnhof: catch the RE2 train to Brand Tropical Islands.

 With its quaint, clean streets and old-town shops and cafés, Potsdam is a true escape from the mayhem of Berlin.
-Just 35km outside of the city and accessible by S-Bahn, the town has been named a UNESCO World Heritage Site to protect its stunning parks and palaces.
+Just 35 kilometres (22 miles) outside of the city and accessible by S-Bahn, the town has been named a UNESCO World Heritage Site to protect its stunning parks and palaces.
 Make sure you check out King Frederick the Great’s old digs in Schloss Sanssouci and take a stroll around Neuer Garten, an 18th-century garden of luscious meadows with breathtaking views of the Heiliger Lake (Heiliger See).
 After you’ve worked up an appetite, pay a visit to Herr Dang for delicious Asian cuisine – serving everything from sushi to pho – or check out our other recommendations for the best dining spots in Postdam.

 Directions from Berlin Hauptbahnhof: Catch the S7 train to Potsdam.